Jaguar X-Type: Overview

 Engines included either of two V6 petrol engines: 2.5 litre or 3.0 litre.
 In 2002, an entry level 2.1 litre V6 front wheel drive model was added.
-All three engines were available with either five- speed automatic or five speed manual gearboxes.
+All three engines were available with either five-speed automatic or five-speed manual gearboxes.
 The X-Type grille was slightly modified for both the 2004 and 2006 model years.
-The base petrol engine was a Jaguar tweaked (Ford Duratec V6) derived from the 2.5-litre that served in the Ford Mondeo, and the 3.0-litre V6 is essentially an adaptation of the base engine from the Jaguar S-Type and Lincoln LS.
+The base petrol engine was a Jaguar-tweaked Ford Duratec V6 derived from the 2.5-litre that served in the Ford Mondeo, and the 3.0-litre V6 is essentially an adaptation of the engine from the Jaguar S-Type and Lincoln LS.

 Eventually, the X-Type would become available with front-wheel drive and a 2.1-litre petrol or 2.0 Turbo diesel engine.
 In July 2009, Jaguar Land Rover announced the end of X-Type production by the end of 2009.
 Both saloon and estate configurations were manufactured at the Halewood Assembly Facility near Liverpool, renovated at a cost of $450 million.

 Technical

 The X-Type was based on a modified version of the Ford CD132 platform shared with the Ford Mondeo.
 The X-Type was initially offered as all-wheel drive only and mated to a 2.5 litre and 3.0 litre AJ-V6 petrol engine.
 One notable addition to AJ-V6 engine design is the use of variable valve timing.
 The X-Type's petrol engine is also set apart by the use of SFI fuel injection, four valves per cylinder and featured fracture split forged powder metal connecting rods, plus a one piece cast camshaft, and has direct acting mechanical bucket (DAMB) tappets.

-In 2003, the X-Type was also offered in front-wheel drive with the introduction of Jaguar’s first four-cylinder diesel engines (based on the Ford Duratorq ZSD unit from the Mondeo and Transit), and with the smaller 2.1 litre petrol V6.
+In 2003, the X-Type was also offered in front-wheel drive with the introduction of Jaguar's first four-cylinder diesel engines (based on the Ford Duratorq ZSD unit from the Mondeo and Transit), and with the smaller 2.1 litre petrol V6.
 The six speed automatic transmission supplied on the later 2.2 litre diesel models includes Jaguar Sequential Shift.

 Equipment

 At the X-Type's launch, standard equipment included automatic climate control; leather upholstery; eight-way power driver's seat; 70/30 split folding rear seats; Sapele wood interior trim; tilt-and-telescope steering wheel; six-speaker, 120-watt AM/FM/CD stereo; power locks; one-touch power windows; a power tilt-and-slide glass sunroof; automatic headlights; and 16-inch alloy wheels.
-Later trim configurations would introduce carbon fibre dash panels Alcantara seat surfaces.

-All interior wood was genuine, manufactured with veneers for the rest of the Jaguar line-up at Browns Lane’s Veneer Manufacturing Centre, including the door trim pieces on higher models, increasing the development and production costs.
+Later trim configurations would introduce carbon fibre dash panels and Alcantara seat surfaces.
+All interior wood was genuine, manufactured with veneers for the rest of the Jaguar line-up at Browns Lane's Veneer Manufacturing Centre, including the door trim pieces on higher models, increasing the development and production costs.

 The estate adds a 320-watt premium Alpine sound system, wood-and-leather steering wheel, 10-way power adjustable seats for driver and front-seat passenger, electrochromic mirrors inside and out, rain-sensing windshield wipers, a programmable garage-door opener, message centre and trip computer, Reverse Park Control, and 17-inch alloy wheels.